fehmi/simply.js/docs/ssr.md

 </html>
 ```

-The template should contain these comments for rendered app content.
+The template should contain these comments for the rendered application content:
  - `<!--inject-app-->`
  - `<!--inject-config-->`

 ## Configuration

-You can configure it in a special config file, or `package.json`.
+You can configure it in a dedicated configuration file or within `package.json`.

 ```js
 module.exports = {